fabric/fabric/sites/docs/upgrading.rst

       - Pending
       - This has not been ported yet, nor have we checked to see if it actually needs to be, but we suspect a new/ported version of it may be useful.
+    * - ``network.normalize``/``denormalize``/``parse_host_string``, ostensibly
+        internals but sometimes exposed to users for dealing with host strings
+      - Removed
+      - As with other host-string-related tools, these are gone and serve no purpose. `.Connection` is now the primary API focus and has individual attributes for all "host string" components.
+    * - ``utils.indent`` for indenting/wrapping text (uncommonly used)
+      - Pending
+      - Not ported yet; ideally we'll just vendor a third party lib in Invoke.

 .. _upgrading-networking: